 Ethical fashion can create jobs that are both fairly paid, meaningful, skilled and fairly paid for people in disadvantaged communities.
-This especially includes women who have previously been marginalised.
-Supporting local brands is making a smaller carbon footprint and minimises the environmental impact of large global supply chains.
+This especially includes women who have previously been marginalized.
+Supporting local brands is making a smaller carbon footprint and minimizes the environmental impact of large global supply chains.

 You can also decide to choose brands that are limiting their environmental impact and reducing their carbon footprint.

 Try to do a little research on the brand’s environmental commitments and processes

 Also - what you bought 3 weeks ago is no longer “in”.
 Therefore, care less about seasons and collections.

 Nora Abousteit, founder and CEO of CraftJam, believes in sowing your own clothes as a way to conquer fast fashion and offers classes covering different projects, tools, and materials and ideas for you to make at home and CraftJam is, therefore, a place where creativity is available to all.
 It’s all about how you style garments and how you wear them.
 Go be creative and most important of all - have fun, while doing it!

 Another ethical option is to buy clothes made of organic cotton dyed with only non-toxic materials.
 Make a green difference by looking at the label to see if the garment is made of organic cotton.